One of the most important rituals in your skincare routine is scrubbing or exfoliating your skin.

 Sugar scrubs can be used more often than salt scrubs and are suitable for sensitive skin.

-Salt scrubs are more abrasive, which makes them ideal to use on areas of your body where the skin is tougher such as the bottom of your feet.
+Salt scrubs on the other hand are more abrasive.
+This makes them ideal to use on areas of your body where the skin is tougher such as the bottom of your feet.

 Their high mineral content offers therapeutic benefits, especially salt types such as Epsom salt, Dead sea salt or Himalayan salt.